guilhermeadc/supp-administrativo-docs/docs/source/implantacao/configuracao/Workflow.md

 1) Editar.
 Permite editar a transição cadastrada.

 2) Ações.
 Permite incluir ações relacionadas a “Tarefa DE” da transição.
-Abaixo seguem as ações disponíveis no SUPER.br.
+Abaixo seguem as ações disponíveis no Super.GOV.BR 2.0.

 **OFÍCIO**